marlopenaga/Active-Directory-Home-Lab-2024/README.md

 ## Create and Add Users to the AD with a PowerShell Script
 > The following files created will be available to download

-1. To start go to Home screen and we are going to create a new folder in the desktop named, **Employees List**
+1. To start go to home screen and we are going to create a new folder in the desktop named, **Employees List**

 ![create a new folder on the desk top called Employees List](https://github.com/marlopenaga/Active-Directory-Home-Lab-2024/assets/165770329/56b43fa0-4e50-4c49-87cd-1f6d5cb7d127)